CarlosBalladares/talking-kbd/README.md

 This is a simple app that spells the letters you type on your keyboard.
 It also plays a weird sound when you press the space bar.

-This is based on this tutorial https://medium.freecodecamp.org/how-to-build-your-first-app-with-electron-41ebdb796930 Read it.
+This is based on this tutorial: https://medium.freecodecamp.org/how-to-build-your-first-app-with-electron-41ebdb796930

 ![Screenshot](screenshot.png)